Los Angeles Chargers vs. Denver Broncos NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Over/under insights

-- Sunday's over/under is 1.6 points lower than the two team's combined 47.1 points per game average.
+- The two teams combine to average 47.1 points per game, 1.6 more than the over/under in this contest.

-- These two squads combine to surrender 44.7 points per game, 0.8 fewer than this contest's over/under.
+- This contest's over/under is 0.8 points above the 44.7 these two squads combine to allow per game this season.

 - Chargers games this season feature an average total of 49.7 points, a number 4.2 points higher than Sunday's over/under.